-Victoria is working on laws to ban the public display of Nazi symbols
+Victoria is set to become the first state or territory in Australia to ban the public display of Nazi symbols.

 The state government on Thursday confirmed it was working on new laws to ban Nazi symbols, such as the swastika, though exceptions will be made for educational or historical purposes, and for other uses.